Stormwater Education

 Stormwater Management Plan

-The City's Stormwater Management Plan (SWMP) is a requirement of its mandated Municipal Separate Storm Sewer System (MS4) permit under the Federal National Pollutant Discharge Elimination System (NPDES) program.
-The City's current permit, issued by the Missouri Department of Natural Resources (MDNR), is effective through September 30, 2026.
-The City's SWMP is updated annually in compliance with the MS4 permit requirements.
+A Stormwater Management Plan (SWMP) is a required component of the City's Municipal Separate Storm Sewer System (MS4) permit, issued by the Missouri Department of Natural Resources (MDNR).
+The City's current MS4 permit is effective through September 30, 2026 and the City's Stormwater Management Plan is updated annually to remain in compliance with permit requirements.

 Stormwater Publications